tetor/tetor.github.io/content/fixed/about.md

 ## tetor

-I’m a full-stack web (and software) engineer.
-I’m good at AWS, MongoDB, Chef, Javascript and Python, and write Ruby, Node.js and PHP as well.
-I live in Tokyo, Japan.
+I’m a full-stack Web (and software) engineer.

-Please feel free to contact me by [Gitter](https://gitter.im/tetor) or E-mail.
+Feel free to contact me by [Gitter](https://gitter.im/tetor) or E-mail.

 ## Work